Doctoral Scholarships (German candidates):

 Important Notice for African Candidates

-UKUDLA Hohenheim is only for applicants with a German link (German passport holder, person with unlimited residence permit for Germany)
+German passport holder, person with unlimited residence permit for Germany

-The research topics listed on this webpage apply only to German-linked applicants.
+The research topics listed on this webpage apply only to German applicants.

 Call for Doctoral Scholarship Applications 2026

-The African German Centre for Food Systems and Data Science funded by German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Research, Technology and Space, Germany offers scholarships to support a PhD-Thesis research projects in southern Africa in cooperation with one of our partner institutions.
+The African German Centre for Sustainable and Resilient Food Systems and Applied Agricul-tural and Food Data Science (UKUDLA), funded by the German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Research, Technology and Space (BMFTR), Germany, offers scholarships to German applicants to support PhD-Thesis research projects in southern Africa in cooperation with one of our partner institutions (University of the Western Cape, University of Pretoria, University of Mpumalanga and the Lilongwe University of Agriculture and Natural Resources).

-• The primary aim of UKUDLA is to develop young scientists’ expertise in sustainable and resilient food systems and applied data science.
+• The primary aim of UKUDLA is to develop the expertise of young scientists in sustainable and resilient food systems and applied data science.
 Applications that integrate both aspects are particularly encouraged.

-We are looking forward to receiving your applications.
+We are looking forward to receiving your application.

 Documents: